 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing students for 'model society and global citizenship' and a culture of zero tolerance of sexism, racism and violence/harassment.
+This is in the context of a whole-school approach to preparing students for 'model society and global citizenship' and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

 - Behaviour policy

 - Pastoral support system

-- Planned programme of Personal, Social, Health Education (PSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships
+- o Healthy and respectful relationships

-- Boundaries and consent
+- o Boundaries and consent

-- Stereotyping, prejudice and equality
+- o Stereotyping, prejudice and equality

-- Self-esteem
+- o Body confidence and self-esteem

-- How to recognise an abusive relationship (including coercive and controlling behaviour)
+- o How to recognise an abusive relationship (including coercive and controlling behaviour)

+- o The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support.

-- What constitutes sexual harassment and sexual violence and why they are always unacceptable.
+- o What constitutes sexual harassment and sexual violence and why they are always unacceptable.